LiaIvanick/GLEON_ZIG/README.md

 ## Thank you!

 Thank you all for volunteering your time to keep ZIG moving forward by joining the Data Harmonization Team!
-This is a vital step for both producing a data paper and getting to the next step of data analysis.
+This is a vital step for both producing the data paper and getting to the next step of data analysis.

-Updated: 7July2021
+Updated: 21July2021